LotusLotus

 And to protect the Buddha Dharma,

-Enabling it to abide for long.
+Enabling it to abide for a long time.

 After his parinirvāṇa,